 Creating and Modifying Identifier Columns

 You can implement identifier columns by using the IDENTITY property.
 This enables the developer to specify both an identity number for the first row inserted into the table (Identity Seed property) and an increment (Identity Increment property) to be added to the seed to determine successive identity numbers.
-When values are inserted into a table that has an identifier column, the SQL Server 2005 Database Engine automatically generates the next identity value by adding the increment to the seed.
-When you add identifier columns to existing tables, the identity numbers are added to the existing rows of the table, with the seed and increment values applied beginning with the order in which those rows were originally added.
+When values are inserted into a table that has an identifier column, the Database Engine automatically generates the next identity value by adding the increment to the seed.
+When you add identifier columns to existing tables, the identity numbers are added to the existing rows of the table, with the seed and increment values applied in the order that those rows were originally inserted.
 Identity numbers are also generated for any new rows that are added.
 You cannot modify an existing table column to add the IDENTITY property.

 When you use the IDENTITY property to define an identifier column, consider the following: